ietf-wg-alto/draft-ietf-alto-new-transport/draft-ietf-alto-new-transport.md

 ## Resource Location Schema {#schema}

-The resource location schema defines how client constructs URI to fetch incremental updates and to report liveness through heartbeat requests.
+The resource location schema defines how a client constructs URI to fetch incremental updates and to report liveness through heartbeat requests.

-To access each individual update in an updates graph, consider the model represented as a "virtual" file system (adjacency list), contained within the root of a TIPS view URI (see {{open-resp}} for the definition of tips-view-uri).
+To access each update in an updates graph, consider the model represented as a "virtual" file system (adjacency list), contained within the root of a TIPS view URI (see {{open-resp}} for the definition of tips-view-uri).
 For example, assuming that the update graph of a TIPS view is as shown in